pavece/OpenHerald/README.md

     npm run seed:partial
 ```

-> [!WARNING]
+> [!IMPORTANT]
-> Make sure to replace redis:// with rediss:// if using TLS for the redis hosting.
+> Make sure to replace **redis:// with rediss:/**/ if using TLS when hosting Redis database.

-4. Fill the remaining variables
+1. Fill the remaining variables

 - Generate a random secret for the auth
 - Generate a Google OAuth ID and secret [Google Cloud Console](https://console.cloud.google.com/)